pavanvattikala/EmployeManagement/README.md

 3. View of any Employee Details
 4. Deleting any Employee from the list

-## *How To Run The Project*
+## *How to run the project*
+### *Method-1*
-1. Select any C compiler of your choice
+1. Select any C compiler(Either offline or online)
-2. Copy the source code and paste in your selected compiler
+2. Copy the source code and run through your selected compiler
+### *Method-2*
+1. Download the .exe file from the repositary
+2. The downladed file shows erore, Right Click  and enter "keep" option
+3. Later Click "Run Anyway"

 ## *How to Get Started*
 1. Build and run the project in the compiler